leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     show x = z, by rw [←h1, h2]
     -- END

+If you put the cursor after the ``←h1``, Lean shows you the goal at that point.

 We will see in the coming chapters that in ordinary mathematical proofs, one commonly carries out calculations in a format like this:

 .. math::